 Upon actions leading to expelling a student, the refugee camp of origin must re-admit the student.
 (An affidavit expressing the relationship between the program and the continued responsibility of the original refugee camp pertaining to each attendee must be kept on file with La Casa Futura).

 For refugees included in La Casa Futura, health care will be guaranteed as with Italian citizens.
 The program will administer periodic physical examinations from visiting health care professionals and heed any recommendations made for needed specialists including mental health care agencies.
 Much concern will be made for appropriate course level placement within laboratories of study and verification of educational objectives.
 Consideration will be given to regular sports activities and socialization with fellow students on campus as well as allowing for outside visitors, in particular, family members.

 See biography of Dr.Ashraf Ramelah at the following link. http://www.voiceofthecopts.org/index.php/ashraf-ramelah/biography

-UPDATE: Casa Futura project has been accepted and approved by the Italian Interior Ministry for future matching funds once in operation.
+UPDATE: La Casa Futura project was accepted and approved by the former Italian Interior Ministry for future matching funds once in operation.